PyFilesystem/pyfilesystem/docs/concepts.rst

 Sandboxing
 ----------

 FS objects are not permitted to work with any files / directories outside of the Filesystem they represent.
-If you attempt to open a file or directory outside the root of the FS (by using "../" in the path, you will get a ValueError).
+If you attempt to open a file or directory outside the root of the FS (e.g. by using "../" in the path) you will get a ValueError.

 There is no concept of a current working directory in PyFilesystem, since it is a common source of bugs and not all filesytems even have such a notion.
 If you want to work with a sub-directory of a FS object, you can use the `opendir` method which returns another FS object representing the sub-directory.